Brett Cantor: Aftermath

-Possible connection to O. J. Simpson murder case
+Speculated connection to O. J. Simpson murder case

 Almost a year later, the bodies of Nicole Brown Simpson, former wife of American football player and actor O. J. Simpson, and Ronald Goldman, a waiter, were found dead with similar injuries at Brown's home in Brentwood.
-O.J.
-Simpson was arrested and charged with two counts of murder but later acquitted at trial.
+O. J. Simpson was arrested and charged with two counts of murder but later acquitted at trial.

 In September 1994, Simpson's lawyers moved to have Judge Lance Ito allow them to review the LAPD's file on the Cantor homicide.
 Like Cantor, Nicole and Goldman had been stabbed predominantly in the upper body, their throats severely cut.
 Goldman's throat, in particular, had been cut by someone reaching from behind him, starting on the left side and moving upward to the right across the neck, similar to the wound on Cantor.
 According to the coroner, the killer of Nicole and Goldman had also used a long thin blade, much like the one that had been used on Cantor.

 Ito granted the motion three weeks later, ruling that the material was "discoverable under Brady", referring to the 1963 U.S. Supreme Court decision that requires prosecutors to turn over any potentially exculpatory evidence their investigations uncover to the defense.
 The Simpson defense team also noted that the similarity of the killings themselves was not the only connection between the three murders.
 Goldman had once worked at Dragonfly as a waiter, where he was seen together with Cantor by other employees, and Nicole had often gone there with her friends to dance, raising the possibility that either or both were acquainted with Cantor.